A Kung Fu Junkie

 The Ups and Downs of Training

-When I first started training in martial arts under Master Joseph, my enthusiasm was at its highest pinnacle.
+When I first started training in martial arts under Master Joe, my enthusiasm was at its highest pinnacle.
 I was so excited with opportunities of learning something new and at the same time getting back into shape.
 As I continued training, I would often attend every class possible throughout the week.

 I don't think my behavior of showing up everyday is abnormal, I truly believe this is a normal reaction to anything that one finds pleasing and rewarding.
 I was so pumped about meeting physical and mental challenges that I wanted to put my all into it.
 And I did!